alexliberzonlab/old_website/research/index.md

 title: Research projects
 ---

-## Research projects
+## Present research projects

-Turbulence Structure Laboratory main research topics are turbulent flows in natural and industrial applications.
-We focus on the atmospheric boundary layer flows, flows with additives, particle-laden flows and others.
+(see below the link to the past research projects and to the patents)

+The main research topics are turbulent flows in natural and industrial applications.
+Moreover, our speciality is in accurate measurements of velocity derivatives in Eulerian and Lagrangian settings, using either multi-hot-wire or 3D particle tracking technology.
+We also implement our methods to unsteady flows (pulsating, periodic, etc.) of air and liquids in cooling applications, micro-electronics industry applications (coating, etching, etc.), bio-medical applications and resuspension of particulate materials from smooth and rough walls.

+Few examples are given below:

 #### [Multi hot-wire](multihotwire.html)